bernhardAxonIvy/doc/source/axonivy/migration/migration-notes-92.rst

 |tag-ops-changed|

-Logs are written now with Log4j 2 which has a new configuration format.
-If you made any custom logging configuration you need to adapt these changes to the new logging configuration.
+Logs are written now with Log4j 2, which has a new configuration format.
+If you made any custom logging configuration entries, you need to adapt these changes to the new logging configuration.